DJCordhose/ecmascript-2015-iojs/README.md

 [overview of ES6 features by Luke Hoban](https://github.com/lukehoban/es6features), here you can find an overview of what is supported in io.js already.
 [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript) was used as a normative reference.

-All of the examples below can also be found in the `features` folder as individual runable applications.
+All of the examples below can also be found in the `features` folder as individual runnable applications.
 You can run an example using the prepared `run.sh` script which expects the path to an example as its first parameter.
 When you are in the base directory, running the first example from the command line would look this this: